In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

-On October 14, 2015 Ryan and I packed up the last of our belongings into the U-Haul and began the two-day drive from our Tyler, TX home to our new apartment in Boulder, Colorado.
+On October 14, 2015 Ryan and I packed up the last of our belongings, and began the two-day drive from our Tyler, TX home to our new apartment in Boulder, Colorado.

 Whether you do it yourself, or hire long distance movers, moving across the country is a completely life-altering, productivity-hindering, put-a-wrench-in-your-health-and-sanity experience.